International Scleroderma Network

 Project PASS: Psychosocial Aspects of Systemic Sclerosis concerns research under the direction of Dr. Vanessa Malcarne, Associate Professor in the department of Psychology at San Diego State University.
 The goals of Project PASS are to develop a psychosocial profile of individuals with systemic sclerosis, and their spouses as well to identify important medical and psychosocial predictors of both disability and psychosocial adjustment.

 Webmaster is Dr. Vanessa Malcarne who is Professor of the Department of Psychology at San Diego State University.
-Emails answered weekdays, or as schedule permits.

 Pulmonary Hypertension Registry of Scleroderma by SCTC

-The Rombergs Connection by Theresa Hildebrand
+The Rombergs Connection by Marilyn Neal

 The Rombergs Connection is an international support group for people whose lives are affected by Rombergs Syndrome, sometimes known as Localized Scleroderma.